IOriens/alfred-vscode2/README.md

 ### Projects

-Simply type `vsc` followed by space to list all projects.
+Simply type `c` followed by space to list all projects.
 Optionally type a query to search for a specific project or group.
 The overall list shows 100 projects at max.

 Select a project and press <kbd>Enter</kbd> to open it in VS Code or Code Insiders.